 State Sex Education Policies and Requirements at a Glance

-- Curriculum is not required to include instruction on gender identity or sexual orientation.
-However, Connecticut’s guidelines for sexual health education include providing instruction on gender identity and sexual orientation.
+• Curriculum is not required to include instruction on gender identity or sexual orientation.

-- Connecticut has no standard regarding medically accurate sex education instruction.
-However, Connecticut’s guidelines for sexual health education include providing medically accurate instruction.
+• Connecticut has no statute regarding medically accurate sex education instruction.

 State Law